vinugawade/ur-cache-cleaner/README.md

 **UR Cache Cleaner** is a powerful VS Code extension designed specifically for drupal projects.
 It offers the following features:

-- **Cache Clearing:** With just a single click of a button, you can easily clear the cache of your drupal project without the need to switch to the admin panel or terminal.
+- **Cache Clearing:** With just a single click of a button, you can easily clear the cache of your Drupal/CiviCRM project without the need to switch to the admin panel or terminal.

 - **Efficiency:** UR Cache Cleaner streamlines the cache clearing process, saving you time and effort by eliminating the need to navigate through different panels or tools.